 Bachelor of Science in Finance

 A finance degree prepares students to work as stock brokers by focusing a student's studies on financial laws and regulations, accounting methods and investment management.
 Students study the principles of economics and currency, financial planning and financial forecasting.
 Programs require four years of study and commonly include courses on:

 - Financial management

 - Risk management

 Employers prefer to hire stock brokers with 1-3 years of brokerage experience.
 Employers that offer online brokerage services may require one or more years of online brokerage experience.
 Internships are an ideal way for beginning brokers to gain experience and build their knowledge of the industry.
 Stock brokers with limited experience can find entry-level positions that provide on-the-job training programs.
 Stock brokers should have experience in investment management, financial planning, securities sales and customer service.

 Licenses and Certifications

 Most investment firms require stock brokers to have a Series 7 and Series 63 (or 66) license.
 Some employers hire non-licensed stock brokers if they obtain the licenses within several months of employment.
-To obtain a Series 7 license, stock brokers must have four months of employment experience and must pass the General Securities Registered Representative Examination, which is administered by the Financial Industry Regulatory Authority (FINRA).
-Brokers must receive a passing score of 70% to obtain Series 7 licensure.
+To obtain a Series 7 license, stock brokers must pass the General Securities Registered Representative Examination, which is administered by the Financial Industry Regulatory Authority (FINRA).
+Brokers must receive a passing score of 72% to obtain Series 7 licensure.